 The abstract notion of finality that we call death is forever attached to the surreal concept of its inevitable eventuality.
 Often, we have presumed with our constant presuppositions, the cause and effect of such an irreversible phenomenon that is titled in Latin "mors voluntaria," but we fail in the end to understand the complexity of its entire nature.
 Heretofore, I shall introduce to you, a man of exceeding eccentricity and intellect that the world would have forgotten, if it was not for his immense artistic acumen bestowed upon humanity.
 His name was Francisco Montero, a Spaniard from the southern region of the province of Andalusia.
 If you must know how I became acquainted to his noteworthy appellation, then through the general admission I avow, know that I had befriended him, from our early days of childhood.

-The year was 1919, and my friend Francisco was nearing the age of fifty.
+The year was 1919, and my friend Francisco was fifty.
 He was an intimate painter by trade, but a skillful philosopher at heart.
 I would describe him as an avid reader and a Renaissant thinker, beyond his time.
 He was of average height and constitution, with dark hair and brown eyes that exuded his extraordinary enthusiasm for the arts.
 It was approximately, around this time period that he began to be troubled, with the haunting affliction known as hysteria.
 His life had evolved into an uncertain dubiety and an uncontrollable apprehension that was dauntless in its implacable dominion.
 Soon, he would be horripilated, by the quotientive effects of his lingering hallucinations and fantasies.
 Francisco was once a man of the utmost devotion and praise.
 Nonetheless, his life had radically altered, into a wretched state of an unsettling trepidation that was veraciously unbeknownst to me previously.
 Its evident manifestation had concluded in his ultimate demise and my dismay.

 The dreadful precursor to this disturbing occurrence had begun, when he had lost the love of his life and the recognition he had earned as a painter.
 He was no longer a fervent admirer of the abstract vision of Picasso, Gaudí, Rembrandt and Van Gogh, or the sapient follower of Socrates, Plato, and Aristotle.
 Thus, he had found himself forlorn, in the depth of the fathomless place that was the singularity of his abhorrent solitude.
 He felt destitute and imprisoned, like his hero the emperor Napoleon, who was exiled to Saint Helena and confined as a prisoner of chastisement.
 There is a dire mystery within the irony of life that cannot be juxtaposed, with a facile exposition that is extremely soluble.
 Verily, I suppose that the only answer that could confirm the suspicion of this enquiry is found, amongst the roving spectres of the earth that are invariably present and acknowledged thereafter.
 Nothing in life is interminable, and the divine hereafter to sceptics is a mere notion of belief and dogma that has no scientific basis of a contingency.
 It is instead, a genuine creed that men adhere to fanatically, but the logic of its original inception is for evermore a contentious issue of mortal interpretation.
 Henceforth, what you must comprehend is the grievous nature of the horrendous circumstances that caused his death.
 What I shall disclose willingly is of a matter of great importance that cannot be refelled, with such a hasty dismissal.
 Whether it is moral or immoral in its composition that I shall not dare to question its relevance.
 If there is a supreme creator of the universe, then it is for that omnipotent deity to decipher man's determined fate accordingly.